martyf1y/Control/README.md

 22.05.20

 Level 2
+- Continue on track of creating level 2 collider for hand - try make it inverse and size of camera
 - weird animation to dog occurs
 - Scale house correctly
 - Prefab letterboxes and newspapers around the world